nikosvlachogiannakis/Paper-Presentation/Presentations/slides_newest.md

 --

-# 2. Clustering-based
+# 2. Clustering-Based
   - Cluster time points into intervals such that the corresponding data points also form clusters, solving an optimization problem for a number of clusters

 --

-# 3. Model-based
+# 3. Model-Based

 - Construct new kernels using machine learning models (e.g. Moment Trees)